 The plan was to launch this site in 3-4 months, but instead, we’ve launched it early to post this.
 We apologize for the weak design as you see it and the prototype logo.
 We’re looking forward to saying a lot more happy things on this blog in the future.

 Hampton Catlin is the creator of Sass, Haml, Tritium, and Wikipedia mobile.
-He’s currently the CTO of Moovweb and CEO of rarebit, which he co-founded with his husband.
-He speaks at a lot of conferences, writes a lot of code, and posts a lot of hilarious jokes to Twitter.
+He’s one part back end developer, one part startup leader, and one part chaos monky.
+He’s also CEO of rarebit, which he co-founded with his husband.
+He speaks at a lot of conferences, writes a lot of code, and spends way too much time on Twitter at @hcatlin.

 As a married gay couple who are co-founders of this venture, we have chosen to boycott all Mozilla projects.
 We will not develop apps or test styles on Firefox anymore.